Featured photo by Max Gondolfo, WW2017

 Why should I do this?

-My first reaction to this question is that if you need to ask this, don’t apply.
-But, here’s the answer: You should do it because you will be helping future journalists report on an important and often overlooked societal issue.
+There are many reasons.
+Community service.
+You should do it because you will be helping future journalists report on an important and often overlooked societal issue.
 You will be helping to change attitudes about this issue and effect positive change.
 Do it because this is an opportunity to work with an amazing, motivated, passionate group of adults and students.
 Do it because it’s important.
 Do it to help tell the stories of those who never get to tell them.
 Do it because.

 Where can I apply?

 Advisor applications are accepted year-round.
 Submit this form to indicate your interest and further information will be provided.
 For planning purposes, commitment to attend the program is needed by June 1.
+Put it on your calendar now.